Menu

 • Eyal Fridman CV

-CAPITALISE: Harnessing crop photosynthesis using natural allele
+CAPITALISE: Harnessing crop photosynthesis using natural alleles

-The barley1K and newly developed Cytoplasmic Multi-Parent populations (CMPP) are utilized for associating nuclear and cytoplasmic diversity with photosynthesis characteristics.
+The Barley1K and newly developed Cytoplasmic Multi-Parent populations (CMPP) are utilized for associating nuclear and cytoplasmic diversity with photosynthesis characteristics.
 This is including the plasticity of these traits, and their rhythms, under different thermal environments.

 Collaborators: